-Subsequent to fiscal year end, on March 4, 2010 the Corporation announced that it had entered into an Acquisition Agreement of Purchase and Sale to acquire from an arm's length vendor a self storage facility located in Cambridge, ON.
+On March 4, 2010 the Corporation announced that it had entered into an Acquisition Agreement of Purchase and Sale to acquire from an arm's length vendor a self storage facility located in Cambridge, ON.
 The aggregate purchase price is \$2,367,500 subject to customary adjustments.
-The Acquisition Agreement of Purchase and Sale is subject to a number of conditions including, but not limited to the completion of due diligence and environmental investigations that must be satisfactory to the Corporation in its sole discretion; financing; approval by the Board of Directors of the Corporation; and if applicable, the approval of the TSXV and the shareholders of the Corporation.
+The Acquisition Agreement of Purchase and Sale was subject to a number of conditions including, but not limited to the completion of due diligence and environmental investigations that must be satisfactory to the Corporation in its sole discretion; financing; approval by the Board of Directors of the Corporation; and if applicable, the approval of the TSXV and the shareholders of the Corporation.
+On May 10, 2010, the Corporation closed this deal.
+The purchase price remained at \$2,367,500 which was paid by \$1,495,000 of mortgage financing with the remainder, net of adjustments, of \$863,089 paid in cash.

-Subsequent to fiscal year end, on March 8, 2010 the Corporation announced that two investment funds managed by PFM Capital Inc. of Regina, SK have committed to make a \$4,000,000 preferred share investment in the Corporation.
+On March 17, 2010 the Corporation announced that two investment funds managed by PFM Capital Inc. of Regina, SK have committed to make a \$4,000,000 preferred share investment in the Corporation.
 The preferred share financing shall be drawn down by Corporation in two tranches of \$2-million each with the first tranche being drawn down on the closing date of March 17, 2010 and the Corporation committing to draw down the second tranche within one year of the closing date.